ErencanDuymaz/Research/Weekly Plan.md

 # Weekly Plan

-1. Literature Review on Friday

-# Weekly Plan for Oct 9-13

 1. Complete Model of Bares on Simulink
+2. Grid Modelling without Secondary Control
+3. SpeedGoat

+# Weekly Plan for 16-22 Oct
-2. Over speeding of WT trial on the model
+1. Over speeding of WT trial on the model
-3. Grid Modelling without Secondary Control